Som-Energia/somenergia-poetry-docker-workshop/docs/part-1.md

 # Part 1: A demonstration using Docker

-> Spoiler: you will need docker.
+!!! tip "In case you do not have Docker installed already"

     You can get free containers using [play-with-docker](https://labs.play-with-docker.com/).
 You can tell if you have docker installed by running `docker run --rm hello-world`.
 You may need root access.

 Start by launching a new container named `poetry-ws-part-1` with the latest version of ubuntu and run a bash shell.
 The `--rm` flag will remove the container after you exit it so it won't clutter your system.